Tony1527/dimcheck/README.md

 >>> si.unit("m v^2")
 'kg*m**2/s**2'
 ```
 The reason we introduce the square brackets is to distinguish quantities and base units.
 Since `[m]` represents the mass as the a quantity, `m` represents the base unit of length.
 So, if you only want to focus on the operation between quantities, and won't involve the base units in the formula, then we recommend you use the quantity mode as it is more convenient to write.
-Even though, the quantity mode work in the terminal, it is still required to wrap quantities when defining other quantities in the `Custom definition of the quantities` section.
+Even though, the quantity mode work in the terminal, it is still required to wrap quantities when defining other quantities in the `Customized definition of the quantities` section.

 ## Advanced Usage